-Update Community Plans, Transit Neighborhood Plans, Specific Plans and citywide ordinances to establish appropriate land uses, densities, and mixes of housing types and levels of affordability in areas targeted for growth by the General Plan, including areas well served by public transit, and employment/ activity centers, particularly in Higher Opportunity Areas and areas where potential for displacement is minimized.
-Evaluate existing housing needs when planning for future development by conducting analysis to develop and incorporate a buffer above household projections (see Program 49).
+Update Community Plans, Transit Neighborhood Plans, Specific Plans and citywide ordinances to establish appropriate land uses, densities, and mixes of housing types and levels of affordability in areas targeted for growth by the General Plan, including areas well served by public transit, and employment/ activity centers, particularly in higher resource areas and areas where potential for displacement is minimized.
+Evaluate existing housing needs when planning for future development by conducting analysis to develop and incorporate a buffer above household projections.
 Conduct studies to identify housing opportunities and market potential for the neighborhoods around rail and bus rapid transit stops in the City.
-Evaluate housing production barriers such as Q limitations, D limitations, and general plan footnotes and update them as part of Community Plan Updates.
+Evaluate housing production barriers such as Q limitations, D limitations, and general plan footnotes and remove as part of Community Plan Updates.
 Change land use designations, initiate zone changes and adopt Community Plan Implementation Overlay districts.
-Adopt minimum density requirements and reduced or zero parking requirements where appropriate.
-Attach community benefits, including affordable housing and other place-based amenities and investments, to significant bonuses in floor area and density (see Program 81).
+Explore minimum density requirements and reduced or zero parking requirements.
+Aim to attach community benefits, including affordable housing, to significant bonuses in floor area and density.
+Evaluate specific plans and overlays that may be limiting the production of housing and work toward revisions that allow for greater housing opportunity while maintaining community and design concerns (e.g. CASP).
+Identify areas of high opportunity where development potential is limited by hazard concerns and ecological conservation priorities.
+Study and explore alternative tools that allow for the development of more affordable housing in these areas, such as affordable ADUs, subdividing larger properties and clustering or planned unit development.